saisuryaveera/OIBSIP/README.md

 # OIBSIP
-This repository contains java projects build by me.
-These projects are assigned by Oasis Infobyte.
+This repository contains java projects build during the Java Development Internship at Oasis Infobyte.